i’ve been there.

 No matter whether you think your creative self is dead.

 All it takes is the courage to try.
-And the wilingness to believe that maybe, just maybe, it’s possible after all.
+And the willingness to believe that maybe, just maybe, it’s possible after all.

 I’ll be your cheerleader every step of the way.

 My name is Laura Newcomer, and I’ve been writing since about the time I could walk.
 (My big sister taught me.)
-My career consists of a series of twists and turns all marked by my guiding passions: writing, creativity, entrepreneurship, teaching, and farming.
+My career consists of a series of twists and turns all marked by my guiding passions: writing, creativity, social and environmental justice, entrepreneurship, teaching, and farming.
 (Yes, I believe they can all coexist.
 I believe it’s wonderful be all of you.)

-For the past 10 years or so, I’ve been writing and editing professionally (among many other ventures and adventures).
-My work has taken me from a stint at National Geographic to New York City startups, a mid-Atlantic liberal arts college, Maine ecology schools, and self-employment as a copywriter & content strategist in rural Pennsylvania and the Rocky Mountains of Colorado.
+For the past 12 years or so, I’ve been writing and editing professionally (among many other ventures and adventures).
+My work has taken me from a stint at National Geographic to a New York City content startup, a mid-Atlantic liberal arts college, Maine ecology schools, and self-employment as a copywriter & content strategist in rural Pennsylvania and the Rocky Mountains of Colorado.

 I’ve written hundreds of pieces for publication and edited at least as many.
 I’ve earned awards and accolades for my writing and my editing.
-I’ve taught creative writing to middle schoolers and to adults who’re feeling stuck.
+I’ve taught creative writing to middle schoolers, cancer survivors, and adults who’re feeling stuck.
 I’ve guided entrepreneurs + developed content strategy across a huge range of industries (from event planning to higher education to coaching and content creation).

 I’ve been a hotline crisis counselor.
 I’ve been a teacher.
 I’ve been a leadership facilitator.
 I’ve been a backpacking trip leader.
 I’m a gardener.
 I’m a yoga teacher.
-I’m a social & environmental justice activist.
+I’m an activist.
 I’m a multipotentialite.
 I’m a writer.
-My life is my own creation.
+My life is my greatest creation.

-Today, my primary passion is helping individuals and entrepreneurs live more creative, more fulfilling lives.
+Today, my primary passion is helping people lead more creative, more fulfilling lives.
 I wouldn’t be here if I didn’t know that I can help you live yours.